Operation Northwind (1944): Offensive

-On 31 December 1944, German Army Group G (commanded by Generaloberst Johannes Blaskowitz) and Army Group Upper Rhine (commanded by Reichsführer-SS Heinrich Himmler) launched a major offensive against the thinly stretched, 110 km front line held by the U.S. 7th Army.
-Operation Nordwind soon had the overextended U.S. 7th Army in dire straits; the 7th Army (at the orders of U.S. General Dwight D. Eisenhower) had sent troops, equipment, and supplies north to reinforce the American armies in the Ardennes involved in the Battle of the Bulge.
+On 31 December 1944, German Army Group G (commanded by Generaloberst Johannes Blaskowitz) and Army Group Upper Rhine (commanded by Reichsführer-SS Heinrich Himmler) launched a major offensive against the thinly stretched 110 km front line held by the U.S. 7th Army.
+Operation Nordwind hit effectively against the overextended 7th Army, as U.S. General Eisenhower had recently sent some of its troops, equipment, and supplies north to reinforce the Ardennes in the Battle of the Bulge.

-On the same day that the German Army launched Operation Nordwind, the Luftwaffe (German Air Force) committed almost 1,000 aircraft in support.
-This attempt to cripple the Allied air forces based in northwestern Europe was known as Operation Bodenplatte.
-It failed without having achieved any of its key objectives.
+Simultaneously, Operation Bodenplatte sent almost 1,000 Luftwaffe aircraft in supporting attacks against the Allied air forces in the region, but failed to meet any of its objectives.

-The initial Nordwind attack was conducted by three corps of the German 1st Army of Army Group G, and by 9 January, the XXXIX (39th) Panzer Corps was heavily engaged as well.
-By 15 January at least 17 German divisions (including units in the Colmar Pocket in "Operation Solstice") from Army Group G and Army Group Oberrhein, including the 6th SS Mountain, 17th SS Panzergrenadier, 21st Panzer, and 25th Panzergrenadier Divisions were engaged in the fighting.
+The initial Nordwind attack was conducted by three corps of the German 1st Army of Army Group G, and by 9 January, the 39th Panzer Corps was heavily engaged as well.
+By 15 January at least 17 German divisions from Army Group G and Army Group Oberrhein were fighting, including units in the Colmar Pocket in Operation Solstice, and the 6th SS Mountain, 17th SS Panzergrenadier, 21st Panzer, and 25th Panzergrenadier Divisions.
 Another smaller attack was made against the French positions south of Strasbourg, but it was finally stopped.
 The U.S. VI Corps—which bore the brunt of the German attacks—was fighting on three sides by 15 January.